pierrelecuyer/LatMRG/README.md

 uses the **Number Theory Library** developped by Victor Shoup.
 Make sure this is installed with the NTL_THREADS=off option.
 This has to be in a standard path as of now because *LatMRG* does not detect it otherwise.
-* (*Factoring free DLC*)[yafu](https://sourceforge.net/projects/yafu/): this factorization
+* (*Factoring, free DLC*)[yafu](https://sourceforge.net/projects/yafu/): this factorization
 utility unlocks some of the functionnality of *LatMRG*!
-To unlock these functionnality, simply download the program and extract the `yafu` executable in `./data`.
-The makefile will then include a preprocessor definition that will unlock factoring.
+To do so, simply download the program and extract the `yafu` executable in `./data`.
+The makefile will then include a preprocessor definition that will allow factoring.

 ## Compiling